-Progress this Quarter (includes meetings, work plan status, contract status, significant progress, etc.): Between April 1 and June 30, 2024, the following activities took place: Task 2.
-Skydio2 and Elios3 drone flights were completed at the Roubidoux Creek Bridge site for the 10-span structure.
-The hybrid flying and traversing vehicle was tested at the bridge site.
-The hardware system for horizontal hyperspectral imaging and LiDAR scanning was under development.
+Progress this Quarter (includes meetings, work plan status, contract status, significant progress, etc.): Between Janua ry 1 and March 31, 2024, the following activities took place: Task 2.
+The procedure for horizontal hyperspectral imaging and LiDAR scanning was developed.
 Currently, plan is underway to collect a new dataset to test out the proposed procedure for its efficiency and accuracy.
 Task 5.
-3D reconstruction of bridges continues.
-Currently RGB and LiDAR data are fused together to show colored point cloud.
+Multimodal data fusion is underway to stitch and visualize thermal and RGB images from FLIR cameras for the inspected bridges.
+3D reconstruction of bridges is underway.
 Task 6.
 Artificial intelligence was used to detect cracks from deep neural networks.
-Multi-user collaboration between two inspectors wearing HoloLens was modified for user friendliness in mixed reality.
+Multi-user collaboration between two inspectors wearing HoloLens was further developed in mixed reality.
 Task 7.
-Training materials for the use of robotics, remote sensing, and artificial intelligence for automated bridge inspection was under development.
-Anticipated w ork next quarter: During the next t quarterly, the following activities are expected to take place: Task 1.
-Scour tests using a SONAR will continue at another bridge (12 spans) site over the US63 Gasconade River.
-Water as deep as 20 ft is expected.
-Task 2 Continue to improve the hybrid drone product with a comprehensive design of maneuverability

-Task 2.Continue to improve the hybrid drone product with a comprehensive design of maneuverability, propeller protection, and multiple functions for highway and long-span bridges.

-Task 5.Continue to improve the field test protocol using drones for bridge inspection following the guidelines in the AASHTO Manual for Bridge Element Inspection.
+A training facility for the use of robotics, remote sensing, and artificial intelligence for automated bridge inspection was gradually developed.
+Anticipated wo ork next quarter: • During the next quarterly, the following activities are expected to take place: During the next Task 1. - quarterly, the following activities are expected to take place: Get ready for the 2024 field inspection of highway bridges focusing the use of Elios3 in crowded space, octocopter for scour monitoring, and a hybrid flying and traversing vehicle.
+Fine tune the final hybrid drone product with a comprehensive design of maneuverability, propeller Task 1. quarterly, the following activities are expected to take place: Get ready for the 2024 field inspection of highway bridges focusing the use of Elios3 in crowded space, octocopter for scour monitoring, and a hybrid flying and traversing vehicle.
+Task 1.
+Task 2. quarterly, the following activities are expected to take place: Get ready for the 2024 field inspection of highway bridges focusing the use of Elios3 in crowded space, octocopter for scour monitoring, and a hybrid flying and traversing vehicle.
+Fine tune the final hybrid drone product with a comprehensive design of maneuverability, propeller protection, and multiple functions for highway and long-span bridges.
+Summarize and update the field test protocol using drones for bridge inspection following the